 Rejected from Yale University Early Action: Next Steps

-3 Early Action Outcomes at Yale
+Yale Early Action Outcomes

 If you applied Restrictive Early Action to Yale this fall, there are three possible outcomes: